 As noted, you can use this feature to revert to an earlier version.
 This feature is great for kids (or teachers!) who accidentally change or delete their work.

-For New Google Sites, follow these directions to see revision history.
+Follow these directions to see revision history.

 Provide Note Taking Sheets